- 1. Name of the medicinal product

 - 10. Date of revision of the text

 PosologyRecommended initiation of XEPLION is with a dose of 150 mg on treatment day 1 and 100 mg one week later (day 8), both administered in the deltoid muscle in order to attain therapeutic concentrations rapidly (see section 5.2).
+The third dose should be administered one month after the second initiation dose.
 The recommended monthly maintenance dose is 75 mg; some patients may benefit from lower or higher doses within the recommended range of 25 to 150 mg based on individual patient tolerability and/or efficacy.
 Patients who are overweight or obese may require doses in the upper range (see section 5.2).
 Following the second dose, monthly maintenance doses can be administered in either the deltoid or gluteal muscle.Adjustment of the maintenance dose may be made monthly.
 When making dose adjustments, the prolonged release characteristics of XEPLION should be considered (see section 5.2), as the full effect of maintenance doses may not be evident for several months.

 Switching from oral paliperidone or oral risperidonePrevious oral paliperidone or oral risperidone can be discontinued at the time of initiation of treatment with XEPLION.
 XEPLION should be initiated as described at the beginning of section 4.2 above.